-October is Breast Cancer Awareness Month, drawing our attention to a disease that will be diagnosed in nearly 334,000 Americans in 2021 alone.
-For those suffering the physical and emotional burdens of breast cancer, massage therapy can offer relief that may otherwise be difficult to find, ameliorating the effects of invasive procedures, pharmaceutical side effects, and the pain and stress of the disease itself.
+October is Breast Cancer Awareness Month, drawing our attention to a disease that the American Cancer Society predicts will be diagnosed in 350,000+ Americans in 2023.
+For those suffering the physical and emotional burdens of breast cancer, massage therapy can offer relief that may otherwise be difficult to find, mitigating the side effects of invasive procedures and pharmaceuticals, and easing the pain and stress of the disease itself.

 - Reduced nausea caused by chemotherapy or other pharmaceutical treatments

 - Decreased pain from the disease itself or surgical interventions

 - Treatment of neuropathy